-Employee will be able to understand the Dietary Guidelines for Americans, USDA's food guidance system concepts, and general nutrition principles.
+Employee will be able to understand the Dietary Guidelines for Americans, USDA's food guidance system concepts and general nutrition principles.

-1310 - Dietary Guidelines for Americans, MyPlate, and School Nutrition Relate the Dietary Guidelines and USDA's food guidance system (such as MyPlate) concepts to the goals of school nutrition programs.
+1310 - Relate the Dietary Guidelines and USDA's food guidance system (such as MyPlate) concepts to the goals of school nutrition programs.